formkiq/formkiq-client-sdk-python/docs/MappingsApi.md

 Get Mappings

-Returns a list of mappings; ONLY available with FormKiQ Enterprise
+Returns a list of mappings; available as an Add-On Module

 ### Example